What does “tanjoubi” mean in Japanese?

 Summary

-In this blog post, I’ve explained the definition and meaning of “tanjoubi” in detail based on its kanji expression.
-And also, I’ve explained its related phrase which native speakers often use.
+In this blog post, I’ve explained the definition and meaning of tanjoubi in detail based on its kanji expression.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- tanjoubi – 誕生日 (たんじょうび) : a noun meaning ‘birthday’ in Japanese.
-These three kanji characters literally mean ‘birth day’ in Japanese.
+- tanjoubi – 誕生日 (たんじょうび) : a noun meaning a ‘birthday’ in Japanese.
+These three kanji characters literally mean a ‘birth day’ in Japanese.
 This literal interpretation is completely in line with the actual meaning.
-When we want to say “birthday” in Japanese, this noun is a very good option.
+When we want to mean a ‘birthday’ in Japanese, this noun is always a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.